Jijamata Udyan

 Intricate spiral staircase, David Sassoon Clocktower

-Wrought iron helical staircase leading to the upper level of David Sassoon clocktower.
+The wrought iron helical staircase leads to the upper level of the David Sassoon clocktower.
 The staircase is sealed, and no one is allowed to climb the clock tower.